simrangawri/E-Commerce-platform-/README.md

-# E-Commerce-platform-
-This e-commerce platform has been developed using a microservices architecture for the backend and Angular 11 for the frontend.
 # E-Commerce Platform

 This is an e-commerce platform built with a microservices architecture for the backend and Angular 11 for the frontend.